Vivek-GIT-Code/AWS-Cloud-Projects/README.md

  - Performed using AWS Athena for querying and deriving insights.

 ### AWS Services
+ - AWS Services:
+ - Amazon S3 for storage
+ - EC2 for computation
- - AWS Services: Amazon S3 for storage, EC2 for computation, AWS Glue for ETL processes, and Athena for data analysis.
+ - AWS Glue for ETL processes
+ - Athena for data analysis.

 ### Data Pipeline Implementation:
  - Implemented using AWS Glue for ETL processes.